 We have first prioritized the development of therapies for the treatment of TED, a serious and debilitating rare autoimmune disease that causes inflammation within the orbit of the eye that can cause bulging of the eyes, redness and swelling, double vision, pain, and potential blindness.
 TED significantly impacts quality of life, imposing a high burden on activities of daily living and mental health for patients suffering from the disease.
 TED is a progressive disease consisting of an initial active phase, followed by a transition to a secondary chronic phase.
-The only medicine approved by the FDA for TED is Tepezza® (teprotumumab), which is an intravenously administered monoclonal antibody that targets IGF-1R.
+The only medicine approved by the FDA for TED is Tepezza® (tepotumumab), which is an intravenously administered monoclonal antibody that targets IGF-1R.
 Tepezza® is marketed in the United States by Horizon Therapeutics plc ("Horizon"), which was acquired by Amgen Inc. ("Amgen") in October 2023.

-The results from clinical trials of teprotumumab conducted by Horizon provide strong clinical validation linking the targeting of IGF-1R to clinical benefit in patients with TED.
-However, clinical trials evaluating teprotumumab in patients with TED reported to date used a single dosing regimen, providing little guidance as to the optimal dosing required for clinical activity in TED.
-We believe that there are multiple opportunities to develop fast-follower therapeutics that improve on teprotumumab's features, including dosing schedule, route of administration, and safety profile.
+The results from clinical trials of tepotumumab conducted by Horizon provide strong clinical validation linking the targeting of IGF-1R to clinical benefit in patients with TED.
+However, clinical trials evaluating tepotumumab in patients with TED reported to date used a single dosing regimen, providing little guidance as to the optimal dosing required for clinical activity in TED.
+We believe that there are multiple opportunities to develop fast-follower therapeutics that improve on tepotumumab's features, including dosing schedule, route of administration, and safety profile.

-We are developing two product candidates, VRDN-001 for intravenous and VRDN-003 for subcutaneous administration, to treat patients who suffer from TED.
-Our most advanced program, VRDN-001, is a differentiated humanized monoclonal antibody targeting IGF-1R intravenously administered for the treatment of TED.
-In previously presented in vitro preclinical data, we showed that VRDN-001 is a potentially differentiated full antagonist of IGF-1R, compared to teprotumumab's incomplete antagonism of IGF-1R.
-We also conducted Phase 1/2 clinical trials of VRDN-001 in patients with active or chronic TED.
-In the active TED portion of the Phase 1/2 clinical trials, data reported from all three dose cohorts of VRDN-001 (n=21) showed significant and rapid improvement in both the signs and symptoms of TED after two infusions of VRDN-001 compared to placebo.
-Across all VRDN-001 treated patients in the active TED trial, 71% were proptosis responders, 67% were overall responders, 62% achieved a CAS of 0 or 1, and 54% had complete resolution of their diplopia.
-In the chronic TED portion of the Phase 1/2 clinical trials, data reported from both dose cohorts of VRDN-001 (n=12) showed significant and rapid improvement in the signs and symptoms of TED after two infusions of VRDN-001 compared to placebo.
-Across all VRDN-001 treated patients in the chronic TED trial, 42% were proptosis responders, 40% achieved a CAS of 0 or 1, and no patients had complete resolution of their diplopia.
-In the Phase 1/2 clinical trials of both active and chronic TED, VRDN-001 had a favorable safety profile and was well-tolerated by all patients treated in all dose cohorts.
+We are developing two product candidates, veligrotug (formerly known as VRDN-001) for intravenous and VRDN-003 for subcutaneous administration, to treat patients who suffer from TED.
+Our most advanced program, veligrotug, is a differentiated humanized monoclonal antibody targeting IGF-1R intravenously administered for the treatment of TED.
+In previously presented in vitro preclinical data, we showed that veligrotug is a potentially differentiated full antagonist of IGF-1R, compared to tepotumumab's incomplete antagonism of IGF-1R.
+We also conducted phase 1/2 clinical trials of veligrotug in patients with active or chronic TED.
+In the active TED portion of the phase 1/2 clinical trials, data reported from all three dose cohorts of veligrotug (n=21) showed significant and rapid improvement in both the signs and symptoms of TED after two infusions of veligrotug compared to placebo.
+Across all veligrotug treated patients in the active TED trial, 71% were proptosis responders, 67% were overall responders, 62% achieved a CAS of 0 or 1, and 54% had complete resolution of their diplopia.
+In the chronic TED portion of the phase 1/2 clinical trials, data reported from both dose cohorts of veligrotug (n=12) showed significant and rapid improvement in the signs and symptoms of TED after two infusions of veligrotug compared to placebo.
+Across all veligrotug treated patients in the chronic TED trial, 42% were proptosis responders, 40% achieved a CAS of 0 or 1, and no patients had complete resolution of their diplopia.
+In the phase 1/2 clinical trials of both active and chronic TED, veligrotug had a favorable safety profile and was well-tolerated by all patients treated in all dose cohorts.